INSAT-3D: Payloads

+The sounder has not been operational since September 2020.

 Launch

 The satellite was expected to be launched using the GSLV Mk-II.
 On December 4, 2010, ISRO Chairman revealed that ISRO was considering the use of an Ariane 5 ECA launch vehicle for the launch.
 The launch was successfully carried out on 26 July 2013 from French Guiana.
 INSAT-3D was launched along with AlphaSat, which is Europe's largest telecommunication satellite.